-The Young Athletes Programme is a sport and play programme for tamariki aged approximately 2 - 10 years, delivered in both school and community settings.
+The Young Athletes Programme is a sport and play programme for tamariki aged approximately 2-10 years, delivered in both school and community settings, currently in the Wellington region.
 It introduces participants to basic sport and movement skills and includes a focus on social skills; learning to share, take turns, and follow instructions.